moorepants/dissertation/_sources/eom.txt

 exponentially increase and with roll and steer 180 degrees out of phase.
 These modes describes a simple unstable inverted pendulum motion.

-.. todo:: These phasor plots are low resolution.

 .. _figEVecHalf:

 .. figure:: figures/eom/eVecHalf.*